ethanlxz/Averis_Hackathon2026/README.md

 /app/loader.py
 ```

 The Docker image uses the OpenAI OCR path by default to keep setup light.
-Set
+Without
-`OPENAI_API_KEY` in your shell or local `.env` file if scanned/image-only
+the API keys, the app can still start with rule-based classification and
-documents need OCR.
-Without API keys, the app still runs with rule-based
+non-OCR extraction fallbacks, but the intended classification and scanned
-classification and non-OCR extraction fallbacks.
+document workflow requires both keys shown above.

 ### Local Python fallback